johnstonskj/rust-atelier/atelier-rdf/README.md

 [![crates.io](https://img.shields.io/crates/v/atelier_rdf.svg)](https://crates.io/crates/atelier_rdf)
 [![docs.rs](https://docs.rs/atelier_rdf/badge.svg)](https://docs.rs/atelier_rdf)

-This crate provides a common mapping between RDF and the Smithy semantic model.
+This crate provides a common mapping between the Smithy semantic model, and an RDF vocabulary.
 This mapping can be used to serialize the resulting RDF graph to one of the standard RDF representations, or store in a graph store.
 The mapping allows for models to be augmented by additional facts in the RDF graph and allows for inference over the model in it's RDF form.